This website uses cookies to ensure you get the best experience on our website. Learn more

 Communications

-WiFi is available in all tents, but not the communal area.
-This was a considered decision by the camp, and the lounge is intended to be a sociable spot where guests can meet and socialise without the distractions of internet.
+Wifi is available in the guest tents, but not the communal area.
+This was a considered decision by the camp, and the lounge is intended to be a sociable spot where guests can meet and socialise without distractions.
 There is usually some patchy cellphone reception in the camp, though Oliver's requests that guests do not use their phones in the communal areas.

 TV & radio